martindevans/martindevans.me/_posts/2013-11-12-I-Just-Needed-A-ReST.md

 ## Ivory Towers/Coming Soon

 I'm sure some people who are following the project have thought it (I certainly have): I'm building lots of cool engines tech but no games!
-For the past two years I've been building the engine tech to do some pretty unprecedented stuff (vast procedurally generated) worlds, I'm finally at the point where it's all mature enough for me to start working on games!
+For the past two years I've been building the engine tech to do some pretty unprecedented stuff (vast procedurally generated worlds) and I'm finally at the point where it's all mature enough for me to start working on games!
 I finished work on the entity API today and tied up a lot of little loose ends before moving on to the next big sprint (tomorrow).

 The next two things I do are going to be:

 1. Deathmatch
 2. Heist

 The deathmatch is the simplest gamemode I can implement.
 Simply some people in a multiplayer session killing one another with guns.
-This will be a test of all the basics of the system such as generating small shared worlds, physics, player movement, hit detection etc etc. The Heist mode will start off as a _very_ basic iteration over this, it will basically just be a box (labelled _loot_) which the players can pick up and carry to a certain point to win the game.
+This will be a test of all the basics of the system such as generating small shared worlds, physics, player movement, hit detection etc etc. The Heist mode will start off as a _very_ basic iteration over this.
+It will basically just be a box (labelled _loot_) which the players can pick up and carry to a certain point to win the game.
 Once I have this basic Heist mode I can start working on the features that make Heist fun such as complicated buildings containing the loot, alarm systems guarding the loot and NPCs populating the world around the loot.